-After going through literature on Biomimicry and after comparing it with Sir Richard Buckminster Fuller’s vision of a world which works for all humanity, one realizes that the present-day knowledge of biomimicry far supersedes its present-day application.
-Jenine Benyus and Michael Pawlyn gave this ever-present discipline a new start and young revolutionaries like Neri Oxman reinvigorated this subject in more than one ways.
+After going through literature on bio-mimicry and after comparing it with Sir Richard Buckminster Fuller’s vision of a world which works for all humanity, one realizes that the present-day knowledge of bio-mimicry far supersedes its present-day application.
+Jenine Benyus and Michael Pawlyn gave this ever-present discipline a new kick and young revolutionaries like Neri Oxman reinvigorated the field in more than one ways.
 Having said that, one also notices a juggling of scientific jargon going on right now.
-Biomimicry is not obsolete, for instance, and is not replaced by big new idea of material ecology.
-Biomimicry simply means emulating the processes of nature and material and chemical processes are only a couple of many such processes.
-This innovation journal was established because it was being felt by the author that we have arrived a point in biomimicry research (and too soon, sadly) whence design inquiry is deviating from ‘a world which works for all humanity’ towards a ‘profound yet just another artistic expression’.
-So, here is another attempt to foresee humanity as a synergetic outcome of its tools and technologies.
-An attempt made by actually designing the future, one gadget at a time.
+Bio-mimicry is not obsolete, for instance.
+It has not been replaced with new ideas like Material Ecology.
+Bio-mimicry simply means emulating the processes of nature and material and chemical processes are a couple of examples from innumerable such processes.
+This innovation journal has been established because it was felt by the author that discussion on bio-mimicry has arrived at a point (and too soon, sadly) where design inquiry has deviated from ‘a world which works for all humanity’ towards an inspirational ‘artistic expression’.
+Here is an attempt to foresee humanity as a synergetic outcome of its tools and technologies.
+An attempt made by envisioning and actually designing the future, one gadget at a time.

-A consistent design process is most imperative in designing a nature gadget.
-There are a lot of traps along the way such as forced copying of a natural process where it isn’t needed, individual’s tendency towards a rather whimsical artistic expression and obliviousness to existing technology etc. Design stages for each gadget are therefore kept in the following order:
+Logical construct is imperative to designing a nature gadget.
+There are a number of distractions in design process, like forced copying of a natural process where it isn’t needed, personal tendency towards a rather whimsical artistic expression and obliviousness to existing technology etc. So the design process goes through following stages:

 - Problem Statement